skx/templer/README.md

         $ cd templer
         $ make

-This `make` (or `make default`) command is required to generate the script by concatenating the various modules which make up the code into a single script.
+The `make` (or `make default`) command is required to generate the script by concatenating the various modules which make up the code into a single script.
 The code is deliberately contained in a single script to ease deployment, but developed in a modular fashion to ease testing.
 (You can see a brief overview of [the logical structure](#object-hierarchy) later.)

 The dependencies are minimal, to ease installation: